RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 Warning On Undefined Variables
 ------------------------------

-By default, the function of warnings on undefined variables is disabled.

-To enable this function, we can pass the ``--warn-uninitialized`` flag to CMake_ or pass the ``--cmake-warn-uninitialized`` flag to ``idf.py`` so it will print a warning if an undefined variable is referenced in the build.
+By default, ``idf.py`` passes the ``--warn-uninitialized`` flag to CMake_ so it will print a warning if an undefined variable is referenced in the build.
 This can be very useful to find buggy CMake files.

+If you don't want this behaviour, it can be disabled by passing ``--no-warnings`` to ``idf.py``.

 Browse the :idf_file:`/tools/cmake/project.cmake` file and supporting functions in :idf:`/tools/cmake/` for more details.